Dental Implants vs. Dentures vs. Dental Bridge

 Dental Implants vs Dental Bridge

-A dental bridge is a common solution for a row of missing teeth.
-In many cases, the teeth adjacent to the gap are shaved down and fitted with dental crowns, which act as anchors for the row of artificial teeth between them.
-Like a traditional denture, a dental bridge rests over the top of the gums, leaving the underlying gums and bone to eventually deteriorate without proper stimulation.
 As the jawbone weakens and the gums recede, the dental bridge can begin to slide and cause irritation.
 Plaque can easily creep into the space between the gum and dental bridge, creating a risk for periodontal disease, additional tooth loss, and other oral health issues.

-Implant supported dental bridges provide a longer-term and healthier solution for tooth replacement.
 Instead of having to reshape the adjacent healthy teeth, one or more dental implants are positioned into the gums to function like tooth roots.
 These dental implants attach to the dental bridge, creating chewing support and preventing bone or gum loss.
-In addition, implant-supported dental bridges are slip resistant since they are attached firmly to the implants.

-Being a Patient at East Van Dental
+Being a Patient at Austin Avenue Dental